Optimizing MySQL Queries for Finding Top Earners by Department (leetcode : 184. Department Highest Salary)

 - Join: The

-links each employee to their department usinge.departmentId = d.id
+JOINlinks each employee to their department usinge.departmentId = d.id. - Subquery: For each row in

-finds the maximum salary for that department.
-It’s correlated because it usese.departmentId
+Employee, the subquerySELECT MAX(salary) FROM Employee WHERE departmentId = e.departmentIdfinds the maximum salary for that department.
+It’s correlated because it usese.departmentIdfrom the outer query. - Filter: The

-ensures only employees with the maximum salary are selected. - Output: Returns
+WHERE e.salary = (...)ensures only employees with the maximum salary are selected. - Output: Returns

 Time Complexity